Archie3d/aeolus_plugin/README.md

 ## MIDI Control
 Sequencer steps are controlled via the program change messages sent on the control MIDI channel (program 0 corresponds to the first step of the sequencer, 1 - to the second and so on).

+- `CC 7` on control channel controls the global volume;
+- `CC 91` on control channel controls the reverb output level;